Safety of cycling infrastructure: Roundabouts

 Studies show that multi-lane roundabouts significantly increase risk to cyclists unless a separated cycle track is provided.
 Furthermore the installation of marked bike lanes on a roundabout leads to higher risks for cyclists.
 The installation of separated cycle tracks around roundabouts leads to no change or risk reductions for cyclists.

 In the United Kingdom and Germany there is some concern to the use of cycle lanes in large urban roundabouts, though it is still common to see such facilities in the Netherlands and elsewhere.
 In 2002, cycle lanes were removed from a roundabout in the English town of Weymouth after 20 months because the casualty rate had increased significantly, according to the local cycling campaign.
 German research has indicated that cyclists are safer negotiating roundabouts in traffic rather than on separate cycle lanes or cycle paths.
-A recent paper on German roundabout design practice states "Cycle lanes at the peripheral margin of the circle are not allowed since they are very dangerous to cyclists".
+A 2005 paper on German roundabout design practice states "Cycle lanes at the peripheral margin of the circle are not allowed since they are very dangerous to cyclists".

 In the Netherlands, researchers focused on separating bicycle tracks from motorised traffic.
 They found that "roundabouts with separate bicycle tracks have a much lower number of casualties per roundabout than roundabouts with bicycle lanes, van Minnen (1995)".
 This meant that Dutch planners focused more on designing roundabouts and cycle tracks with appropriate priority rather than mix cyclists with other traffic or put them on cycle lanes at the edge.
 A 2009 study on Dutch roundabouts found that roundabouts with separated cycle tracks had a greater safety effect than those with on-road marked bike lanes or no dedicated infrastructure.

 For adults, the standard advice in the vehicular cycling philosophy for handling roundabouts is to try to maintain a prominent position while circulating.
 The use of cycle lanes runs counter to this vehicular cycling approach and places cyclists outside the main "zone of observation" of entering motorists, who represent the major source risk.